First impressions matter.

 After the design has been finalized, snippets for web crawlers will be added to all of your major pages.

 The last step!
-At this time, we’ll connect the domain to Squarespace and initiate the process to making your new site live!
-This can take anywhere from a few minutes or 72 hours.
+At this time, we’ll connect the domain to Squarespace and initiate the process of making your new site live!
+This can take anywhere from a few minutes to 72 hours.